 SSL stands for secure sockets layer.
 If you are looking at your website URL and do not see https:// in front of it and only http://, then chances are you do not have an SSL certificate.
 So what is it and why do you need one?

-An SSL certificate encrypts or scrambles your data to make it unreadable as it passes through the internet.
-When you send data like usernames and passwords or complete a webform online, the SSL certificate will encrypt the information you type as it passes through the internet from your computer to the destination server.
+Having SSL enabled on your website, ensures that your data is encrypted or scrambled to make it unreadable as it passes through the internet.
+When you send data like usernames and passwords or complete a webform online, the SSL will encrypt the information you type as it passes through the internet from your computer to the destination server.
 As your inputted information makes its way through the internet, it may pass through several servers on its way to the destination server.

 But how many types of SSL certificates are there, and what’s the difference between them?
 To date, three variants exist, Domain Validated (DV SSL), Extended Validation (EV SSL), and an Organization Validated (OV SSL).